 Founder and Executive Director, Creation Care Study Program

--Learn the fundamentals of regenerative agriculture: how to design and plan a garden, prepare and maintain soil fertility, raise livestock on pasture, make compost, start seedlings, harvest and store vegetables, save seeds, and much more!
+-Learn the fundamentals of regenerative agriculture: how to design and plan a farm and garden, prepare and maintain soil fertility, harvest and distribute produce, and much more!

-- Participate in running a 25-person Church Supported Agriculture program
+- Participate in running a 75-member Community Supported Agriculture program called HarvestShare

 - Participate in educational workshops hosted by the garden

-- Access an extensive library of resources related to regenerative agriculture
+- Access a library of resources related to regenerative agriculture

 -Study the role of food and agriculture in the Church and world